 Although there is no set criteria or definition, food is considered a ‘superfood’ if it contains a higher concentration of nutrients beyond other common foods.
 Some other foods which have been crowned ‘superfoods’ include:

 In the food world, kale is often touted as the Arnold Schwarzenegger of vegetables.
-Packed with calcium (for maintaining healthy teeth and bones), vitamin K (helps maintain normal blood coagulation) and vitamin A (important for vision and immune function); kale lives up to the hype of a superfood, but so do many other dark green leafy vegetables.
+Packed with calcium, vitamin K and vitamin A, kale lives up to the hype of a superfood.
+But so do many other dark green leafy vegetables.

 Spinach, for example, is also an excellent source of vitamin A and vitamin K as well as iron, fibre and magnesium.
 It also contains the most folate among leafy greens which is needed for cell division.
 If kale and spinach aren’t your things, broccoli can also pack a punch boasting high folate, vitamin C, protein and fibre.
 But despite these health benefits, you could argue that all vegetables are ‘superfoods’ in one way or another.